vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

    agreements with the new orgno.
    The users may need to enter new agreements with the new orgno.

+If an agreement is moved, it will get a new `agreementId`, to prevent any confusion around charges, refunds, etc between the two MSNs.

 For all requests to move agreements: Please contact your KAM, your partner or [Vipps customer service](https://vipps.no/kontakt-oss/).